Rajasthan crisis: Speaker issues notice to Sachin Pilot, 18 other rebel MLAs

 Jaipur, July 15: A day after Congress leader Sachin Pilot was sacked as deputy chief minister, Speaker C P Joshi's office has issued notice to rebel MLAs seeking their reply by July 17.

 The notice was learned to have been issued late yesterday.
-Congress chief whip Mahesh Joshi had petitioned Speaker CP Joshi for disqualification of rebel MLAs yesterday.
+Congress chief whip Mahesh Joshi had petitioned Speaker C P Joshi for disqualification of rebel MLAs yesterday.

 Rajasthan Assembly numbers: Here is how it stands